prachisingh1436/SchoolWork/README.md

 Analysis:It mostly looks like the chances of occurances of hurricanes is inversely to increase in average temperautre.
 Though a direct impact is not visible, maybe there are more than one factors that impact on the occurances which are accountable for the deviations and irregularities.<br><br>

 As soon as I get the chance I would like to explore the map charts of Tableau.
 It is an amazing feature to display regional data.
+<br><br>
+<h2><u>Learning from the learning blogs<br /></u></h2>
+Peer review was an amazing experience for me.
+It helped me analyze other's blogs and realize how mine was different than theirs.
+Now I feel I will be able to write a little better blog.
+I didn't have any experience of writing blogs, so I was scared of writing one in the first place and use to procrastinate.
+And getting a review back critiquing about my entries not being personal, took me one step back.
+But I have decided to take it positively and learn, from the blogs that I have read so far, to write better.
+So my final learning outcome of this course is to be a better blogger!
+And I will require everybody's help in doing so because of all the comments matter, good or bad!<br><br>